+44 (0) 121 582 0192 [email protected]

 Developing and training AI models involves working with large datasets.
 It is crucial to consider data minimisation principles to ensure that only necessary and relevant data is used.
 Additionally, organisations must address potential biases in the training data to avoid discriminatory outcomes.

-Model Evaluation and Testing:
+Model Evaluation and Testing Artificial Intelligence (AI)

 Human evaluation is a vital aspect of the Artificial Intelligence lifecycle within data privacy regulations.
 It enables the assessment of potential privacy risks and biases in AI models.
 Organisations must ensure that evaluation methodologies include checks for fairness, transparency, and compliance with privacy principles.